POLICY ON SUPPLEMENTAL INCOME AND AWARDS

-An NRC Associate is neither an employee of the sponsoring laboratory nor an employee of the NRC.
-An Associate is considered to be a guest investigator, who is awarded a stipend by the NRC to conduct full-time research in residence at a sponsoring laboratory.
+An NRC Research Associate is neither an employee of the sponsoring laboratory nor the National Academies of Sciences, Engineering, and Medicine.
+An NRC Research Associate is considered to be a guest investigator, who is awarded a stipend to conduct full-time research in residence at a sponsoring laboratory.

-Associates are expected to devote 100 percent of working time and intellectual effort to their NRC research program.
+NRC Research Associates are expected to devote 100 percent of working time and intellectual effort to their research program.
 Therefore, additional compensation for services from another appointment, including part-time teaching, research, consulting, or outside work may not be accepted.
-Furthermore, an Associate generally may not hold other fellowships or similar awards (e.g., honoraria) during their tenure.
+Furthermore, an NRC Research Associate generally may not hold other fellowships or similar awards (e.g., honoraria) during their tenure.

-This policy is intended to ensure that Associates are not distracted from their research.
-It protects the fellowship status of the NRC award, which carries certain tax implications for Associates.
-It also avoids potential conflicts concerning ownership of intellectual property that might arise from research conducted by the Associate.
+This policy is intended to ensure that NRC Research Associates are not distracted from their research.
+It protects the fellowship status of the award, which carries certain tax implications for NRC Research Associates.
+It also avoids potential conflicts concerning ownership of intellectual property that might arise from research conducted by the NRC Research Associate.

 Exceptions to this policy are as follows: